 Maybe you enjoy being around children, want to give a young person a fresh start in life or simply want a new, challenging and rewarding career.

 100% of our foster carers are satisfied in their role, with 85% saying they are more satisfied that there previous job.
 From drivers to café workers to engineers, we help all sort of people become foster carers, supporting them to transform the lives of the most vulnerable and neglected children and young people.

-There is a thorough process to determine who can foster with Action for Children.
+There is a thorough and clear process to determine who can foster with Action for Children.
 The steps are:

 - Enquiry/initial information: a social worker contacts you to answer your questions

 - Initial home visit: a social worker visits you and your family to talk about what kind of fostering care we provide and the kinds of carers we are looking for

 - Application form and references: you need to fill in a detailed application form about yourself and the members of your household; we check police and health records, employment and personal references